Beinn a' Bheithir via Schoolhouse Ridge

 At the foot of Schoolhouse Ridge

-Ballachuilish Primary School is on the southern edge of Ballachuilish village.
-There is limited parking here, therefore it may be better to park lower down the road by the bridge over the River Laroch.
+The local primary school is on the southern edge of Ballachuilish village, which where the route begins.
+However, there is limited parking here, therefore it may be better to park lower down the road by the bridge over the River Laroch.

 Rougher terrain of Schoolhouse Ridge